olya1071111/Clevertec_Check/README.md

 card_number is 4 digit discount card number balance_number is the balance on the debit card

+The application generate a file result.csv which stores the information in the receipt.

-java -cp src ./src/main/java/ru/clevertec/check/CheckRunner.java 3-1 2-5 5-1 discountCard=1111 balanceDebitCard=100
+For example:  java -cp src ./src/main/java/ru/clevertec/check/CheckRunner.java 3-1 2-5 5-1 discountCard=1111 balanceDebitCard=100